jebej/Schrodinger.jl/docs/src/man/quantumobjects.md

 ## Creating Operators

-Operators are used to act on quantum states, either continuously, through time evolution under a Hamiltonian, or discretely.
+Linear operators are used to act on quantum states, either continuously, through time evolution under a Hamiltonian, or discretely.
 As mentioned previously, kets are element of a Hilbert space.
 Operators are not elements of that space, they *act* on elements to take them to other elements.

 Operators can be created from a Julia matrix with the [`Operator`](@ref) function and are by default stored as sparse matrices.
 As with states, Schrodinger.jl contains functions to create common operators: